-Sicilian cannoli, with their crunchy shell and creamy ricotta filling, are one of the most iconic and beloved desserts of Sicilian tradition.
+Sicilian cannoli, with their crispy shell and creamy ricotta filling, are one of the most iconic and beloved desserts of Sicilian tradition.
 Making them at home is easier than you think!

 In a bowl, mix the flour with the sugar, cocoa (if using), and a pinch of salt.
 Add the butter or lard and knead with your hands until you get a sandy mixture.

-Gradually pour in the Marsala wine until a smooth and homogeneous dough forms.
+Pour the Marsala wine little by little until you form a smooth and homogeneous dough.
 Wrap it in plastic wrap and let it rest in the refrigerator for about an hour.

 After resting, roll out the dough on a floured surface until you get a thin sheet (about 2 mm) and cut out circles about 10-12 cm in diameter.